What is subscription revenue recognition?

 Back in 2014, the Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) issued the Accounting Standards Codification (ASC) 606.

 This new framework guides companies to recognize revenue from contracts with customers across different industries and business models.
-It affects all public and private companies that enter into contracts with customers.
+It affects all public and private companies that enter into contracts with customers, such as subscription-based businesses.

 When should revenue be recorded in subscriptions?